sraashis/deepdyn/README.md

 1. Customizable pytorch universal trainer module that takes in model and has:
   - Saving and resuming best model while training
   - Extend torchtrainer.py to add custom functionality.
+  - Able to work on multiple GPUs, load model trained on multiple GPU.
+  - Automatically detects all GPUs and use all if specified.
 2. Customizable dataloader that handles on-the-fly data loading.
 It comes in handy when we need to load a single loader for one patches of just one image.
   -Extend datagen.py to add custom data load functionality.
 3. Centralized configuration - All parameters are centralized in on file runs.py.